radiance548/stylebot/README.md

 accelerate

 The image files are included in the project folder and the app code can be found in the bot.py file.
 I have included a link to the deployed version of my web app here: https://databutton.com/v/n5jrbj6j A video demo of StyleBot in use can also be found here: https://clipchamp.com/watch/fRvlNCjRPLG

+This software is a project I came up with and undertook as part of one of my modules in university.

+The "Methodology and Design" section of my written report goes into more detail on the technologies and frameworks I used in developing this software, including those not explicitly mentioned here.

 Author: Radiance O. Ngonnase
 Copyright © 2023 Radiance O. Ngonnase